 The applications of Ultrasonic Machining are:

-- Machining very precise and intricate shaped articles.
+- Machining very precise and intricately shaped articles.

 - Drilling the round holes of any shape.